Frequently Asked Questions

 “Why do you include prizes in the drawing that are only worth a few dollars?”

-One of the things we guarantee to all sponsors is that no member of the AR staff will benefit in any way from their contribution.
-We offer to you what they offer to us, and receiving something is better than nothing, right?
+We offer to you what our sponsors offer to us, and receiving something is better than nothing, right?

 “Why don’t you award the most valuable prizes to the winners?”